Vision for our Curriculum

 Our curriculum values - ‘Because education is where true and lasting value is created’

-In everything, we do we believe children and people can impact change.
-Our curriculum redefines our relationship with teaching and learning through the broad makeup of curriculum subjects, taken from the national curriculum and our exciting enrichment opportunities of Museum Learning, our high stakes projects and personal development opportunities.
-Our conscious curriculum, which is globally diverse and inclusive, represent all our children and their cultural backgrounds are valued.
+In everything we do we believe children and people can impact change.
+Our curriculum redefines our relationship with teaching and learning through the broad make up of curriculum subjects, taken from the national curriculum and our exciting enrichment opportunities of Museum Learning, our high stakes projects and personal development opportunities Our conscious curriculum, which is globally diverse and inclusive, represent all our children and their cultural backgrounds are valued.
 There are positive role models and achievements of people from a range of ethnicities are reflected in our curriculum.
-Teaching is framed around acquiring knowledge and exploring learning through investigative, ethical and moral questioning.
-The learning is also underpinned by our unique learning powers which create a learning-friendly culture and a language for learning which develops each child’s learning character.
+Teaching is framed around acquiring knowledge and exploring learning through investigative, ethical, moral questioning and solving problems.
+The learning is also underpinned by our unique school values which create a learning-friendly culture and a language for learning which develops each child’s learning character.
 We believe in developing the whole child physically, mentally and spiritually.
 These skills will enable them to succeed in a diverse world.
-The impact is powerful and leads to knowledgeable, ethical, resilient and adaptable learners who can think differently, manage information and understand the importance of making a positive contribution to their own and wider society.
+The impact is powerful and leads to ethical, resilient and adaptable learners who can think differently, manage information and understand the importance of making a positive contribution to their own and wider society.

 Please click on the link below to view more on our Curriculum.